ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/fencing.rst

 this allows a layer of abstraction so that Pacemaker doesn't need any knowledge about specific fencing technologies -- that knowledge is isolated in the agent.

+Pacemaker supports two fence agent standards, both inherited from no-longer-active projects:

+* Red Hat Cluster Suite (RHCS) style: These are typically installed in ``/usr/sbin`` with names starting with ``fence_``.

+* Linux-HA style: These typically have names starting with ``external/``.
+  Pacemaker can support these agents using the **fence_legacy** RHCS-style agent as a wrapper, *if* support was enabled when Pacemaker was built, which requires the ``cluster-glue`` library.

 When a Fence Device Can Be Used
 ###############################